 Business Capabilities have certain key characteristics:

 Uniqueness.
 A Business Capability is unique and well bounded.
 It does not overlap with another capability and is not repeated within the model.
-To give an example, “Case Management” would only appear once in the model, but is likely to be a feature of many other capabilities.
-But it is only called out once and linked to other capabilities through the establishment of a dependency relationship in the model.
+To give an example, “Case Management” might only appear once in the model, but within the operating model, there will be several instances, associated with the management of different case types, e.g. customer complaints, claims, etc.

 Stability.
-The Business Capabilities required by a business are relatively stable, only changing as a result of a major change to the Business Model.
+The Business Capabilities required by a business are relatively stable compared to how things are done, only changing as a result of changes to the Business Model.
 This is because the things a business needs to be able to do changes less frequently than how these things are done.
 To give an example, originally you could only check-in for a flight at the airport through a face-to-face transaction.
 Now you can check-in on-line, or at a self service kiosk at the airport.
 The capability to be able to check-in for a flight has not changed, but how you do it has; and very significantly.

 Building your Business Capability Model